RedwoodJS 4

 00:07:10 - Nick Taylor

 Okay, cool.
-So yeah, so you're saying like, I guess let's.
-Let's back up a bit.
-There's all this new stuff in Redwood, but for folks that might be new to Redwood, like, what is Redwood exactly?
-Like, if you were to explain, like, I'm a.
-I'm a dev, I want to dig into Redwood.
-What.
-What is it?
+So yeah, I guess let's back up a bit.
+There's all this new stuff in Redwood, but for folks that might be new to Redwood, what is Redwood exactly?
+If you were to explain, like, I'm a dev, I want to dig into Redwood, what is it?
 What does it give me?
-And.
 And then we can kind of maybe go from there.

 00:07:33 - Dom Saadi

 Yeah.
-So Redwood is a full stack, like JSTS solution for building like, like a real business or like a real app.
-It doesn't.
-Like, we do focus on, like, you could build your startup with this, but we don't want that to scare people as, like, if you're not building a startup, it's not.
-For me, it still is.
-Like, it's still great, but it has everything you need.
-Like, we want to be complete, like in a laravel way.
-Like, we're not quite there yet.
-Like, we don't have an emailer, for instance.
-But like, those are the features that are on our roadmap and on our mind is you should use this from day one and it's going to have like, you need like an off solution.
-You're going to have options and you're not going to have to Touch a Babel config or, I don't know, anything related to tooling.
-Like you're going to focus on your business instead, your actual logic specific to you.
-And we just like, we'll take all the pain of Webpack or Babel, like when those upgrades come out, like, we'll make sure they work.
+So Redwood is a full-stack JS/TS solution for building a real business or a real app.
+We do focus on, like, you could build your startup with this, but we don't want that to scare people off.
+If you're not building a startup, it still is great.
+It has everything you need.
+We want to be complete in a Laravel way.
+We're not quite there yet.
+We don't have an emailer, for instance.
+But those are the features that are on our roadmap and on our mind.
+You should use this from day one, and if you need an auth solution, you're going to have options.
+You're not going to have to touch a Babel config, or anything related to tooling.
+You're going to focus on your business instead, your actual logic specific to you.
+And we'll take all the pain of Webpack or Babel.
+When those upgrades come out, we'll make sure they work.
 We'll understand what breaks and what doesn't.

 00:08:39 - Nick Taylor